-While hemp seeds oil has an impressive nutrient profile and is a great fatty-acid nutrient source, it does not naturally contain CBD.
 You can learn more about the difference between hemp seed oil and CBD oil here.

-If you don’t yet have any CBD oil but are looking for a high-quality product to buy, start with my 500mg Full-Spectrum CBD Oil.
+If you don’t have any CBD oil but are looking for a high-quality product to buy, start with my 500mg Full-Spectrum CBD Oil.

 500mg Full-Spectrum CBD Oil